 Where is the best place to stay in Copenhagen ?
 Before you go to Denmark, explore online some of the best areas to stay in Copenhagen!

-Denmark’s largest city and capital, Copenhagen is one of the most important urban centres in the European Union.
-Do not expect cheap accommodation when staying in Copenhagen, the cost of living and GDP per capita is one of the highest in the world.
-But you will be seduced by the art of living and the relaxing atmosphere of this city with many charms.
+Copenhagen is Denmark’s largest city and capital, and also one of Europe’s most important urban centres.
+With a cost of living and GDP per capita frequently ranked as one of the highest in the world, it’s safe to say that you won’t come across cheap accommodation when staying in Copenhagen.
+That being said, you will be seduced by Copenhagen’s many charms, not to mention the city’s unique art of living and relaxing atmosphere.

 Indre by: Strøget, Nyhavn and the Latin Quarter